flareshmoney/tf2-sound-vpks/README.md

 removes the ambience from maps credit to user "install gentoo" on gamebanana who made this in 2011, I just cleaned it up and made it into a VPK.
 (Original Gentoo download https://gamebanana.com/sounds/15595)

+# no domination sounds
+removes the domination, revenge, nemisis sounds still shows dom notifs in killfeed and on scoreboard.